Reverse-Engineering Information Presentations: Recovering Hierarchical Grouping from Layouts of Visual Elements: Discussion

-\textbf{Automatic Grouping for Public Design Resources.} The technique of automatic hierarchical grouping can be applied to the design resources in the wild.
-Although professional graphic design tools (e.g., PowerPoint, Adobe Illustrator) provide the grouping function for users to organize the grouping structure, the given grouping information in the existing information presentations can be very noisy as designers might only care about the final presentation during the design process.
-Some unintentional actions or mistakes may also affect the incorrectness of the grouping results.
+The technique of automatic hierarchical grouping can be applied to the design resources in the wild.
+Although professional graphic design tools (e.g., PowerPoint and Adobe Illustrator) provide the grouping function for users to organize the grouping structure, the given grouping information in the existing information presentations can be very noisy as designers might only care about the final presentation during the design process.
+Some unintentional actions or mistakes may also affect the grouping results.
 Our technique can fix this problem by producing hierarchical groupings for a large batch of information presentations in a short time.